ClimateNeRF: Extreme Weather Synthesis in Neural Radiance Field: Method

-For any point $\mathbf{x}$ in the space, we calculate the snow's density of $\mathbf{x}$ using a parzen window density estimator over $N$ local nearest neighbors (details in supplementary).
-The final density of the snow surface is decided accordingly:

-where $\tau_\text{snow}$ is a controllable surface truncation threshold {and $a$ is a hyper-parameter}.
-This equation implies a point is more likely to be surface boundary if it's close or larger than the threshold.
-We use a spatially-varying diffuse color $\mathbf{c}_\phi(\bx_i^{(p)})$ (which is close to pure white multiplied by the average illumination of the scene) to approximate BRDF, and apply a subsurface scattering effect~\cite{nishita1997modeling} to light the snow's shadowed part (further detail in supplementary).
-Surface normal values are still calculated in a gradient based manner.
-A visualization of snow rendering is shown in Fig.~\ref{tab:snow_render}.
+For any point $\mathbf{x}$ in the space, we calculate the snow's density of $\mathbf{x}$ using a parzen window density estimator over $N$ local nearest neighbors.
+The final density of the snow surface is decided accordingly to local geometry (details in supplementary).
+We use a spatially-varying diffuse color $\mathbf{c}_\phi(\bx_i^{(p)})$ (which is close to pure white multiplied by the average illumination of the scene) to approximate BRDF, and apply a subsurface scattering effect~\cite{nishita1997modeling} to light the snow's shadowed part (further detail in supplementary). {We re-cast shadows on snow by leveraging 2D shadow prediction~\cite{chen2020multi} and bake shadow map using NeRF geometry.} Fig.~\ref{tab:snow_render} depicts the snow simulation process.